 Did you know?

 The Medallion Fund, created in 1988 and overseen by Renaissance Technologies, stands out as a highly successful investment fund.
-It has generated tens of billions of dollars in returns since inception, maintaining an average annual return of 66%.
+It has generated tens of billions of dollars in returns since its inception, maintaining an average annual return of 66% before fees and approximately 39% after fees from 1988 to 2018.

 Table of Contents